2011 Helmand Province killing

-The 2011 Helmand Province killing was the manslaughter of a wounded Taliban insurgent by Alexander Blackman, which occurred on 15 September 2011.
-Three Royal Marines, known during their trial as Marines A, B, and C, were anonymously tried by court martial.
-On 8 November 2013, Marines B and C were acquitted, but Blackman (Marine A) was initially found guilty of murder of the Afghan insurgent, in contravention of section 42 of the Armed Forces Act 2006.
-This made him the first British soldier to be convicted of a battlefield murder whilst serving abroad since the Second World War.
+The 2011 Helmand Province killing was the manslaughter of a wounded Taliban insurgent by British Royal Marine Sergeant Alexander Wayne Blackman on 15 September 2011.
+Blackman and two other Royal Marines, Corporal Christopher Glyn Watson and Marine Jack Alexander Hammond, known during their trial as Marines A, B, and C, were anonymously tried by court martial for the killing.
+On 8 November 2013, Watson and Hammond were acquitted, while Blackman was found guilty of murder of the Afghan insurgent in contravention of section 42 of the Armed Forces Act 2006.
+This made him the first British soldier to be convicted of a battlefield murder whilst serving abroad since World War II.

-On 6 December 2013, Blackman was sentenced to life imprisonment with a minimum term of ten years, and dismissed with disgrace from the Royal Marines.
+On 6 December 2013, Blackman was sentenced to life imprisonment with a minimum term of ten years before being eligible of parole, and dismissed with disgrace from the Royal Marines.
 On 22 May 2014, the Courts Martial Appeal Court reduced his minimum term to eight years.

-This led to a campaign by the Armed Forces community to have his conviction overturned, led by Claire Blackman and the MP for South Dorset, Richard Drax.
-During the campaign to free him, the Criminal Cases Review Commission concluded that Alexander Blackman's defence team fell "way below the standard expected".
-At the subsequent appeal hearing in 2017, the conviction was overturned and the hearing stated that "At the time of the killing the patrol remained under threat from other insurgents ...
+A campaign in the Armed Forces community tried to have his conviction overturned, led by Claire Blackman and the MP for South Dorset, Richard Drax.
+During the campaign to free him, the Criminal Cases Review Commission concluded that Blackman's defence team fell "way below the standard expected".
+At the subsequent appeal hearing in 2017, the conviction was overturned and the hearing stated that "At the time of the killing the patrol remained under threat from other insurgents...
 Given his prior exemplary conduct, we have concluded that it was the combination of the stressors, the other matters to which we have referred and his adjustment disorder that substantially impaired his ability to form a rational judgment."

 In March 2017, the conviction for murder was overturned and reduced to manslaughter on the grounds of diminished responsibility.
 Blackman was released from prison on 28 April 2017 but his dismissal from the Marines remains in place.

 Incident

 The incident took place in Helmand Province during Operation Herrick 14, part of the British effort in the War in Afghanistan.
-Blackman, of J company, 42 Commando, Royal Marines, was part of a Marine patrol that came across an Afghan fighter in a field wounded by Apache helicopter gunfire.
+Blackman, of J company, 42 Commando, was part of a Royal Marine patrol that came across an Afghan fighter in a field wounded by Apache helicopter gunfire.
 Blackman ordered the Afghan to be moved out of sight of the Kestrel surveillance system, a camera on a balloon above British Forward Operating Base Shazad, Helmand, covering the area Blackman's patrol had been sent to.
 Video evidence played at the Marines' subsequent trial shows some of the patrol dragging the man across the field and then kicking him.
-Blackman ordered Marine B and C to stop administering first aid to the insurgent and eventually shot the man in the chest with a 9 mm pistol, saying: "Shuffle off this mortal coil, you cunt.
+Blackman ordered Corporal Christopher Glyn Watson and Marine Jack Alexander Hammond to stop administering first aid to the insurgent and eventually shot the man in the chest with a 9 mm pistol, saying: "Shuffle off this mortal coil, you cunt.
 It's nothing you wouldn't do to us."
 He then added: "I just broke the Geneva Convention."